Polymer/old-docs-site/app/1.0/start/toolbox/create-a-page.md

 The `app-drawer-template` includes 3 placeholder pages you can use to start building out the views of your application.
-But at some point, you'll probably want to add more
+But at some point, you'll probably want to add more.

 This step takes you through the process of adding a new page or top-level view to your application.